dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 :::info Share your use case

-To share other use cases for the dbt Semantic Layer, contact the [dbt Labs team](mailto:semantic-layer@dbtlabs.com).
+If you'd like to share other use cases for the dbt Semantic Layer, contact the [dbt Labs team](mailto:semantic-layer@dbtlabs.com).

 :::